-NNPC Signs Contract Agreements for 614km AKK Project — Nigeria Today
+NNPC signs contract agreements for 614km AKK Project — Nigeria Today

-The Nigerian National Petroleum Corporation (NNPC) has executed contracts for the engineering, procurement, construction, commissioning and financing for Lots 1&3 of the 40inch x 614km Ajaokuta – Kaduna – Kano gas pipeline and stations with a consortium of indigenous and Chinese companies under a 100 per cent contractor financing model.
-This is contained in a press statement signed by Ndu Ughamadu, Group General Manager Group Public Affairs Division, NNPC.
-Under the terms of contract, Lot 1 with total length of 40inch x 200km stretching from Ajaokuta to Abuja Terminal Gas Station was awarded to the OilServe/Oando Consortium.
+The Nigerian National Petroleum Corporation (NNPC) has executed contracts for the engineering, procurement, construction, commissioning and financing for Lots 1&3 of the 40inch x 614km Ajaokuta – Kaduna – Kano, (AKK) gas pipeline and stations.
+The corporation explained that the contract would be executed by a consortium of indigenous and Chinese companies under a 100…

+The post NNPC signs contract agreements for 614km AKK Project appeared first on BusinessDay : News you can trust.

 Do you have something awesome to share with the world?
 Click here to share